rick-r/marriage-figaro-norway/captions.md

 Conoscete, signor Figaro,
 questo foglio chi vergò?

-Can you explain this note?
+How do you explain this note?